Beautiful and chic wedding on Patmos at the Dodecanese

-Patmos wedding: Alex and Joe came from London with friends from all over the world, to have their destination wedding at Patmos.
-Alex had spent all her summer holidays on the island so was an easy decision.
+Alex and Jo chose Patmos cause beautiful Jo had spent all her childhood summer holidays on the island so it was an easy decision.
 After the ceremony at Chora a party followed by the seaside till early morning!